massimopavoni/AoC2023-Haskell/README.md

 ### Days
-Instead of going through each day and writing any sort of write-up, I would like to list some of the most interesting and useful concepts I reviewed and studied for every problem (you can always explore the repository to see the code in detail if you're intrigued).
+Instead of going through each day and writing any sort of write-up, I would like to list some of the most interesting and useful concepts I reviewed and studied for the problems (if you're intrigued, you can always explore the repository and check out the code in detail).

 Very "dry" summary of days:
 1. [Trebuchet](src/Trebuchet.hs) ->